0xb120/cheatsheets_and_ctf-notes/Play ground/CTFs/Canvas.md

 ---
+Category:
-Category: Web
+  - Web
 Difficulty: Easy
 Platform: HackTheBox
-Retired: true
 Status: 3.
 Complete
+tags:
+  - code-review
+  - deobfuscation
-Tags: code-review, deobfuscation, reversing
+  - reversing
 ---
 >[!quote]
 >*We want to update our website but we are unable to because the developer who coded this left today.
 Can you take a look?*